-Bohdan Khomtchouk, Ph.D. is an American Heart Association (AHA) Postdoctoral Fellow working in the field of computational epigenetics in the Gozani Lab at Stanford University in Stanford, CA USA.
+Bohdan Khomtchouk, Ph.D. is an American Heart Association (AHA) Postdoctoral Fellow working in the field of computational epigenetics and cardiovascular medicine in the Gozani and Assimes Labs at Stanford University.
 Dr. Khomtchouk's research concerns the emerging field of cardioinformatics, working at the nexus of bioinformatics and cardiology.
-His primary faculty advisor is Or Gozani MD, PhD (Department of Biology, Stanford University), and he is jointly co-mentored by Themistocles Assimes MD, PhD, FRCPC, FAHA (Department of Medicine, Cardiovascular Division, Stanford University School of Medicine) and Olivier Gevaert PhD (Department of Biomedical Informatics, Stanford University School of Medicine).
-Dr. Khomtchouk's principle research focus is on the genomic effects of aging on cardiovascular disease etiology.
-He is also interested in creating artificial intelligence and machine learning software to organize the world's aging-related disease information at a massive scale -- working at the interdisciplinary interface of big data, integrative bioinformatics, multi-omics, natural language processing, and statistical learning.
+His primary faculty advisor is Or Gozani MD, PhD (Department of Biology, Stanford University), and his secondary faculty mentor is Themistocles Assimes MD, PhD, FRCPC, FAHA (Department of Medicine, Cardiovascular Division, Stanford University School of Medicine).
+Dr. Khomtchouk's principle research focus is on creating artificial intelligence and machine learning software to organize and better understand the world's cardiovascular disease data at a massive scale -- working at the multidisciplinary interface of healthcare, integrative bioinformatics, multi-omics, natural language processing, and statistical learning.
 Dr. Khomtchouk is involved in the NHLBI Trans-Omics for Precision Medicine (TOPMed) Whole Genome Sequencing Program (Atherosclerosis Working Group), which represents the largest subclinical atherosclerosis and coronary artery disease study to date (101,295 human genomes), and serves as a Research Associate in the VA Palo Alto Healthcare System working on the Million Veterans Project.
-He is also the co-founder of Bioquilt (http://bioquilt.com/) and president of the Stanford R Group (http://www.stanfordr.com/).
+He is also the co-founder of Quiltomics (http://www.quiltomics.com) and president of the Stanford R Group (http://www.stanfordr.com/).

 Honors & Awards